yannickperrenet/huffman-coding/README.md

 decoded_text.seek(0)
 ```

-## Tests
+## Running tests

 Simply run `python3 tests/test_huffman_coding.py` or invoke `unittest` through its CLI `python3 -m
-unittest -vv` (make sure that the python you are running has the package installed, i.e. `pip
+unittest -vv` (make sure that the Python you are running has the package installed, i.e. `pip
 install .` in the root directory of this project).

 ## Resources